SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 The `module` section has the name `srvc_baseline`, that you can use to work with it later on if needed.
 The `source` attribute tells Terraform where to find the module.

 And after the that we see the three variables `subaccount_id`, `project_name` and `project_stage` that we have defined before in our module.
-These variables aree assigned with the variables that are known to the `main.tf` file.
+These variables are assigned with the variables that are known to the `main.tf` file.

-So, you might be askign yourself, whether the code would be working now immediately.
+So, you might be asking yourself, whether the code would be working now immediately.
 But that won't happen.
 Why?

 By creating the module, the state file would no longer be able to tell what was changed.